caesarlindog/AMDvIntel3DMark/README.md

 ## Changelogs

 11.11.20 - New data is set to be added by 11.13.20 but the GPU scope is still limited to Turing GPUs (RTX 30XX) since I have to cap my scraper's speed.
 Also, a proper readme!
+02.07.21 - Added temporary header photo back.

+## Future Updates

+* Rerunning the whole project with data that consists of a variety of mobile, desktop, and workstation GPUs
+* Adding Pyplot functions and iPywidgets should be the next step - then a proper Dashboard

 ## Stack